 The acceptability of the ductility of a candidate material shall be determined from analysis of the component for which the material is specified.
-The degree of plasticity necessary to relieve secondary stresses in the component, and the required strain absorbing characteristics of the component under all design conditions defined in section I-2.0 shall determine the degree of plasticity required of the material.
+The degree of plasticity necessary to relieve secondary stresses in the component, and the required strain absorbing characteristics of the component under all design conditions defined in Section 2.2 shall determine the degree of plasticity required of the material.
 Elastic-Plastic limit analysis of the component may be necessary to quantify required plastic strain capacities for component materials.

-I-4.1.3 Creep
+2.4.1.3 Creep